-See "Completing the Campaign Account Information" (SEL 223) on page 77, and the ORESTAR User's Manual: Statement of Organization for instructions on filing campaign account information.
+See "Completing the Campaign Account Information" (SEL 223) on pages 83 - 84, and the ORESTAR User's Manual: Statement of Organization for instructions on filing campaign account information electronically.

 These instructions use icons to identify the committee type(s) to which a field of information applies.
 The icons are: